diem/website/.github/PULL_REQUEST_TEMPLATE.md

 ## Test Plan

 (Share your test plan here.
-If you changed code, please provide us with clear instrutions for verifying that your changes work.)
+If you changed code, please provide us with clear instructions for verifying that your changes work.)

 ## Related PRs